onurakpolat/onurakpolat.github.io/_drafts/2014-10-14-insights-with-lean-analytics.md

 Another goal shoul be the validation of hypothesis.
 This only works if you define hypothesis in the first place.
 I'll explain that part more detailed in the [defining a lean process](#defining-a-lean-process) section.
 A simple product hypothesis could be something like:

-> If we change the call to action for our signup from 'Signup' to 'Get fucking started' we increase the signup conversion
+> If we change the call to action for our signup from "Signup" to "Get fucking started" we increase the signup rate (conversion) from 3% to 5%.

 The rest is specifying the success metric further, designing the experiment (A/B test) and tracking the hell out of it.